lsst-sqre/sqr-069/index.rst

 The configuration of OpenID Connect clients is currently rather obnoxious, since it requires manipulating a serialized JSON blob inside the Gafaelfawr secret.
 It would be nice to have a better way of configuring the client IDs and any supporting configuration, such as a list of scopes, and associating them with client secrets kept in some secure secret store.

+Currently, Gafaelfawr does not register the ``redirect_uri`` parameter from an OpenID Connect client.
+As long as the client authenticates, it allows redirection to any URL within the same domain.
+If the valid ``redirect_uri`` values were registered along with the client and validated against the provided ``redirect_uri``, Gafaelfawr could extend OpenID Connect support to relying parties outside of the Science Platform deployment.
+This would allow chaining Gafaelfawr instances.

 InfluxDB tokens
 ---------------